-Definition - What does Vegetative Stage mean?
+What Does Vegetative Stage Mean?

-consequently accumulating and stocking different types of resources like CO2, nutrients, and lighting, that are required for reproduction and flowering.
+consequently accumulating and stocking different types of resources like CO2 and nutrients that are required for reproduction and flowering.

 The vegetative stage sees the development of additional leaves and tillers, while encouraging a gradual but noticeable increase in the plant’s height.